Criss-Cross Deletion Correcting Codes: Optimal Constructions with Efficient Decoders: Construction of Optimal -Criss-Cross deletion correcting Codes Over Non-Binary Alphabets

 Now, we consider the row integer representation of $\boldsymbol{X}'$, denoted as $\mathrm{RIR}(\boldsymbol{X}')$.
 We find that $\mathrm{RIR}(\boldsymbol{X}')_{[1:n-1]}$ is derived from $\mathrm{RIR}(\boldsymbol{X})$ by deleting $\mathrm{RIR}(X')_n$ at position $i$.
 Since $\sum_{t=1}^{n-1} t \cdot \alpha(\mathrm{RIR}(\boldsymbol{X}))_t \equiv d \pmod{n}$, by Corollary \ref{cor:VTdecoder}, we can again employ the non-binary VT decoder to recover $\mathrm{RIR}(\boldsymbol{X})$ from $\mathrm{RIR}(\boldsymbol{X}')$.
 This process yields the correct $\boldsymbol{X}$, as the function $\mathrm{RIR}(\cdot)$ is a bijection.
 The proof is completed. \end{proof}

 \begin{remark} The decoding algorithm described in the proof of Theorem \ref{thm:non-binary} operates with a time complexity of $O(n^2)$, as detailed below: \begin{itemize} \item Each $X_{i,k}$ and $X_{k,j}$ can be computed in $O(n)$ time.
 Since a total of $2n-1$ values need to be calculated, the overall complexity for this step is $O(n^2)$. \item The composition of each column can also be computed in $O(n)$ time.
-With $n$ columns to calculate, the overall complexity for this step is $O(n^2)$. \item The non-binary VT decoder operates in $O(n)$ time. \item The location of the column deletion can be determined in $O(n)$ time when obtaining $\mathrm{CCR}(\boldsymbol{X})_{[1:n-1]}''$ and $\mathrm{CCR}(\boldsymbol{X})$. \item The integer representation of each row can be computed in $O(n)$ time.
+With $n$ columns to calculate, the overall complexity for this step is $O(n^2)$. \item A comparison between the lexicographic ranks of two compositions can be performed in $O(1)$ time.
+With $O(n)$ pairs requiring comparison, the total complexity for this step is $O(n)$. \item The non-binary VT decoder operates in $O(n)$ time. \item The location of the column deletion can be determined in $O(n)$ time when obtaining $\mathrm{CCR}(\boldsymbol{X})_{[1:n-1]}''$ and $\mathrm{CCR}(\boldsymbol{X})$. \item The integer representation of each row can be computed in $O(n)$ time.
 Since there are $n$ rows to calculate, the overall complexity for this step is $O(n^2)$. \end{itemize} In summary, the total complexity is linear with respect to the codeword size, which makes it optimal for two-dimensional scenarios. \end{remark}

-To determine the redundancy of $\mathcal{C}_1(\boldsymbol{a},\boldsymbol{b},c,d)$, we need to calculate the number of arrays for which the column composition representation satisfies the condition that adjacent entries are distinct.